kristapsdz/acme-client-portable/Linux-seccomp.md

 *[acme-client](https://kristaps.bsd.lv/acme-client) failed*.
 Ouch.

 What solutions do I have?
-If I stay with seccomp, I continue to alienate general users and requiring skilled users (where "skilled" is a function of programming, not skilled in the domain of the application) to jump through hoops, and spend lots of my own time to interpret incoming violation reports from said skilled users.
+If I stay with seccomp, I continue to alienate general users and require skilled users (where "skilled" is a function of programming, not skilled in the domain of the application) to jump through hoops, and spend lots of my own time to interpret incoming violation reports from said skilled users.